Sicarius404/Exercise_Tracker/backend/docs/backend-api.md

 - Authentication and session management rely on Better Auth (`@thallesp/nestjs-better-auth`).
 - Endpoints decorated with `@UseGuards(AuthGuard)` expect a valid session cookie; the backend derives `req.user.id` automatically.
+- Use the Better Auth client SDK against its built-in `/sign-in/email` route for email/password login; the backend does not expose a custom `/auth/login` endpoint.

 ## Gym Plans (`/gym-plans`)